PART I: What Is a Personal Injury Claim?

 After a car accident, things can feel like total chaos.
-So many things are happening at once – getting your car fixed, figuring out where exactly you are hurting, getting yourself in to see the right care providers, making and going to appointments.
-It can feel like a full time job.
+So many things are happening at once – getting your car fixed, figuring out where and how you are hurting, finding the right care providers, making and going to appointments.
+It can feel like a full-time job.

-Often times medical treatment and billing isn’t the end of it after you’ve been hurt in an accident.
-If you are hurt, you have an injury claim against the at-fault driver.
-This is also called a “liability claim,” or “bodily injury claim” or “third party claim“, and it all means the same thing: that because of the careless driving of someone else, you were injured and have a legal right to recoup the cost of your medical care, economic losses, out of pocket expenses, and your “pain and suffering.”
+But often times, getting medical treatment isn’t the end of the story.
+When you have been injured in an accident, you have an injury claim against the at-fault driver.
+This is also called a “liability claim,” or “bodily injury claim” or “third party claim“, and it all means the same thing: that because of the careless driving of someone else, you were injured and have a legal right to recoup the cost of it all—your medical care, economic losses, out of pocket expenses, and your pain and suffering.

-The liability claim with the at-fault insurer is settled at once, as one lump sum payment to you at the end of your case.
-The at-fault insurer will not, and are not required to, pay your bills along the way, as you get treatment.
+Your liability claim with the at-fault insurance company is settled at once, in one lump sum payment to you at the end of your case.
+The at-fault insurer will not, and is not required to, pay your bills along the way as you get treatment.
 It may feel unfair to have your providers bill your own insurance company for an accident that was not your fault, but this really is how it is.
-Rest easy knowing that by using your PIP, there is no penalty to you.
-Under Washington law, your insurance company cannot raise your premiums because you used your PIP.
+Rest easy knowing that by using your PIP coverage, there is no penalty to you.
+Under Washington law, your insurance company cannot raise your premiums because you have used your PIP.
 So if you need it, use it.
 That’s what it is there for.
 And if you don’t have it on your policy, add it!
 Ideally you never need it, but if you do, it is tremendously helpful to have your medical bills paid seamlessly and in full, quite different from most health insurance plans that have copays and deductibles.
 Read more about why you should definitely have PIP.

 Because the at-fault insurer only pays once, one time, it is wise to wait before accepting any payment for your injury claim.
-It can be tempting to want to accept money right away to get the whole thing done and out of the way, but this is often a mistake.
-Many injuries can last much longer than you anticipate, and they can develop and change with time.
-It can take time to understand how exactly you are hurt as a result of an accident.
-The good news is that in Washington state you have 3 years from the date of the injury to settle your liability claim with the at-fault insurance company, or file a lawsuit) is 3 years from the date of the injury.
-So, there is no need to rush it if the accident has just happened within the last few months.
+It can be tempting to want to settle right away to get the whole thing done and over with, but this can be a big mistake.
+Injuries can last much longer than you anticipate, and they can also develop and change with time.
+It can take time to understand exactly how and where you are hurt.
+The good news is that in Washington state, the statute of limitations for a personal injury claim (ie, the legal timeline within which you must settle with the at-fault insurance company or file a lawsuit) is 3 years from the date of the injury.
+So, there is no need to rush to a settlement if your accident has just happened within the last few months.
 Take the time to get the care you need first.